Episode 250 - In podcasting years, we’re older than America250

 – Upcoming Jaunts –

 March 19 at 6pm, Chris is registered for an event via American Ancestors.
-Megan Marshall will be sharing her new book After Lives, featured in an Author Spotlight on Episode 227, in conversation with Janice Nimura, author of The Doctor’s Blackwell featured in an Author Spotlight on Episode 139.
-Register for the event here.
+Megan Marshall will be sharing her new book After Lives, featured in an Author Spotlight on Episode 227, in conversation with Janice Nimura, author of The Doctors Blackwell featured in an Author Spotlight on Episode 139.
+You can watch a video of the event here.

 April 3 at 4pm, Chris is registered to participate in a virtual book club event via The Mount discussing Edith Wharton’s A Son at the Front and Willa Cather’s One of Ours.
 Register for the event here.